DanielRosillo/Delysid-ANN/README.md

 ## How does it work?

-The principal agent converge foreach neuron on system with the sigmoid function.
+The neurons converge until that the system learn.

 ![sig](https://user-images.githubusercontent.com/23446483/47272529-b4105480-d54c-11e8-9b18-bb9841a396d1.png)

-The output neurons be evaluate of binary way.

 ## Authors